 There is no such thing as a perfect contractor but there have to be some good ones out there somewhere.
 Even the pricey ones have faults and they too make mistakes.
 So in choosing candidates, it is best to begin by asking around.

-Talk to people who have had renovation and construction works done to their homes.
-As bad news and experiences get shared more frequently than good ones, chances are you will hear about the bad eggs.
+Talk to people who have had renovation and construction work done on their homes.
+As lousy news and experiences get shared more frequently than good ones, chances are you will hear about the bad eggs.
 Eliminate these from your choices.

-You can also come up with a shortlist of contractors, asked for their company profile, references, and list of clients they have served.
+You can also come up with a shortlist of contractors, and asked for their company profiles, references, and list of clients they have served.
 You can contact these customers and ask about their experiences.

-Have the contractors in your shortlist submit a bid.
+Have the contractors on your shortlist submit a bid.
 It’s best to shell out some money to hire someone capable to review the bids and compare the line items “apples to apples”.

 Finally, it makes total sense not to hire the one with the most pricey contract, but hiring the cheapest one is equally compromising, especially if the bid amount difference is considerable.

-Unless you are an all-knowing seer, life for most everyone, is a series of unforeseen events.
-With insurance, you know that you are secured against the worst-case scenario and this gives you peace of mind, and with it a better quality of life.
+Unless you are an all-knowing seer, life for almost everyone, is a series of unforeseen events.
+With insurance, you know that you are secure against the worst-case scenario, which gives you peace of mind and a better quality of life.

 Before signing the dotted line with your contractor, make sure you go through your homeowner’s insurance policy and consider the following coverage: